Columbus, Ohio is the city I went to college in and lived in for years after I graduated. I loved it then, and it’s so much better now.

 Luckily for you, it is also a great city for a romantic date night.

-12 Romantic Date Ideas in Columbus, Ohio
+30 Romantic Date Ideas and Fun Things to Do in Columbus, Ohio

 Whether you’re a local or just visiting the Columbus area, there are plenty of options to choose from to make your night special on Valentine’s Day or any other day of the year.